dfeddema/MLPerfTrainingv3.1/openshift/README.md

 Create a PVC for the PV that was automatically created for your locally attached NVMe drive (which will contain your training data)
 IMPORTANT: PVCs are namespaced - PVs are not.
 Make sure your PVC is in the same namespace where you will run your model.

-create a yaml file, mypvc0.yaml, for PVC:
+create a yaml file for the PVC, and save it as mypvc0.yaml:
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim